 You may think these actions sound a lot like leadership by the golden rule.
-You’re right, although a fellow consultant told me about an even more powerful rule—the platinum rule.
-In the golden rule, you treat others as you wish to be treated.
-In the platinum rule, you treat people as they wish to be treated.
+You’re right, although a new description is making the rounds in consulting circles.
+It's an even more powerful rule—the platinum rule.
+In the golden rule, you treat others as "you wish to be treated."
+In the platinum rule, you treat people as "they wish to be treated."

 These are powerful, yet simple, ways you can reward and recognize people.
 These are powerful, yet simple, ways to make the people you employ feel important and appreciated.

 Believe people are important.
 Act as if you believe people are important.
 People will feel important.
 Important people will serve the customer in stunning ways Important people will think of you as a great leader.